 If you have a separate ticketing system, join it up to your CRM to ensure your wider team, such as account managers, can see the information to help smooth any ruffles.
 You want your account managers to approach customers forewarned that they might be unhappy.

 Keeping the customer informed of any progress (or hold ups) is a must.
-This can be a manual process or workflow automation that can be used to update the customer when anything changes – for example, if the issue is escalated or you are waiting for the customer to provide information.
+This can be a manual process or workflow automation that can be used to update the customer when anything changes.
+For example, if the issue is escalated or you are waiting for the customer to provide information.

-It is better to disappoint people with the truth than to appease them with a lie.
+“It is better to disappoint people with the truth than to appease them with a lie.” – Simon Sinek

 Having been a project manager for most of my career, I have always found honesty is the best policy.
 Don’t string the customer along with half-truths as they will lose trust in you if they discover your deception.
-If you are delivering bad news, it is always best to be up front, suggest a work around if you can and apologise.
+If you are delivering bad news, it’s always best to be up front, suggest a work around if you can and apologise.

 Turn your customers into raving fans